geospace-code/matlab-rinex-reader/README.md

 # rinex-reader

-[Georinex](https://github.com/geospace-code/georinex) is a Python RINEX OBS and NAV reade,.
+[Georinex](https://github.com/geospace-code/georinex) is a Python RINEX OBS and NAV reader.

 Work in progress, fixing old Kai Borre Matlab code to run in Octave and hence be callable by Python to work with RINEX data